pigeongcc/text_detoxification/README.md

 ## Data & Models Downloading

-To download and prepare the dataset and the T5 fine-tuned model weights, simple run the `src/start.py` file from your IDE, or with a command:
+To download and prepare the dataset and the T5 fine-tuned model weights, simply run the `src/start.py` file from your IDE, or with a command:

 ```jsx
 python src/start.py